genedan/TmVal/README.md

 For example, suppose we were to obtain a 2-year loan of 50,000, to be paid back with monthly payments made at the end of each month.
-If the interest rate were 4% convertible monthly, what is the amortization schedule?
+If the interest rate were 4% convertible quarterly, what is the amortization schedule?

 ```python